virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 #### Screens

----- you cant click on the images to zoom-in (applies for all images) ----
+---- you can't click on the images to zoom-in (applies for all images) ----

 | Mobile 320px                                                                        | Desktop 1600px                                                                        |
 |-------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|